• Skip to primary navigation

 Instructions

-• Wash the asparagus, remove the woody ends and peel the lower parts of the white asparagus stalks.
+• Wash the asparagus, remove the woody ends, and peel the lower parts of the white asparagus stalks (an economy/vegetable peeler works best).
 Chop all asparagus stalks into bite-size pieces.

-• In a large pan, heat 2 tablespoons of coconut oil and fry the onion until translucent (without coloring).
+• In a large pan, heat 2 tablespoons of coconut oil (or olive oil) and fry the onion until translucent (without coloring).

 • Add the rice and cook for 3-4 minutes (it will sizzle), stirring continuously.